2025 RULES & FORMAT FOR COMPETITIONS

 The number of competitions – five (5) – that are currently in place, will remain the same.
 Competitions will be held in the same months as they are now- JANUARY, MARCH, JUNE and SEPTEMBER. with the Best of the Best in DECEMBER

-– A score of 15 points will earn a Gold Ribbon
+– A score of 20 and 19 points will earn a Gold

-– A score of 14 points will earn a Silver Ribbon
+– A score of 18 and 17 points will earn a Silver

-– A score of 13 points will earn a Bronze Ribbon
+– A score of 16 points will earn a Bronze

-If there are no scores of 15 in a category, then the highest ribbon that will
+If there are no gold score in a category, then silver will be the highest award; if

 Definition of Categories (Print or Digital):